yshui/synergy-core/README.md

 7. `ls bin`
 8. If packaging a .deb then: `./package_deb.sh`
     + You can do `MY_SYN_BUILD_DIR=/folder/to/thing` for the build dir.
+	+ You can install the .deb with `sudo dpkg -i build/deb/synergy.deb`

 (Apple macOS) Compiling
 -----------------------